-- 1. If you are using the optional cone wash pump, turn it off by turning its power switch to the Off position. - 2.
+- 1. If you are using the optional cone wash pump, turn it off by turning the external cone wash pump switch to the Off position. - 2.
 Turn off the flow from your LC pump: - a.
-If your LC pump is controlled from the Xcalibur data system, turn it off from its respective Direct Control dialog box or place it in the Standby mode from the Info View Status page. - b.
+If your LC pump is controlled from the Xcalibur data system, turn it off from its respective Direct Control dialog box or place it in the Standby mode from the Status page of the Information view of the Xcalibur data system. - b.
 If your LC pump is not controlled from the Xcalibur data system, turn it off from its keypad control panel. - 3.
-If the Tune window is not open, open it:

-a.
-Double-click the Tune icon on the Windows desktop.
+If the Tune window is not open, open it: - a.
+Double-click the Tune icon, 🎵 , on the Windows desktop.

-After you double-click the Tune icon, the Server icon appears in the System tray (to the left of the clock) of the Windows taskbar.
+The Server icon now appears in the System tray (to the left of the clock) of the Windows taskbar.